braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration_baidu.md

 ![Baidu Login Dialog][38]

-- Enter an email address, password, and captcha in the account creation page.
+- Enter an email address, password, and captcha on the account creation page.
 Accept the license agreement and click 注册 (Create Account) to register.

 ![Baidu Sign-up Page][17]